 • Baking powder & baking soda.
 These ingredients work together to give these the perfect lift.

 • Pumpkin.
 There is 1 cup of pumpkin puree in this recipe.
-Pumpkin puree from a can will work best in this recipe and I prefer Libby’s brand.
+Pumpkin puree from a can will work best, and I prefer Libby’s brand.

 • Oil.
 Baked goods, especially cakes, need a certain amount of fat to make them super moist.

 • Sugar.
-This recipe can work with either brown or white sugar, but I’ve found that brown sugar joined with the pumpkin is the best.
+This recipe can work with either brown sugar or white sugar, but I’ve found that light brown sugar complements the pumpkin best.

 • Eggs.
 Eggs are essential for a rich taste and lovely texture.